balusreekanth/libbaresip-android/README.md

-libbaresip-android
+libbaresip-android (Can be compiled on MAC and Linux )
 ==================

-This project shows how to build libbaresip for Android on Debian 11 using Android NDK.
+This project shows how to build libbaresip for Android on Debian 11 using Android NDK and Mac OSX .
 Resulting libbaresip can be used in Baresip based Android (Studio) applications.

 ## Step 0 - download Android NDK